malsobrook/AutoGrader/README.md

 import/setup Maven

 ## Translator
-develop testing for translator methods using MOCKITO develop list of 'KeyWords' or JAVA reserved words that anticipate indentation using brackets develop list of 'KeyWord-Substitutes' for the Analyzer class to recognize when searching for brackets/indents/comments develop method 'keywordReplace' that replaces all previously mentioned 'KeyWords' with their respective substitiues
+develop testing for translator methods using MOCKITO <br />
+develop list of 'KeyWords' or JAVA reserved words that anticipate indentation using brackets develop list of 'KeyWord-Substitutes' for the Analyzer class to recognize when searching for brackets/indents/comments develop method 'keywordReplace' that replaces all previously mentioned 'KeyWords' with their respective substitiues